 Grand Central Terminal–not “Station”–is one of the most visited public buildings in New York City–and it’s pretty easy to see why.
 Built at the turn of the century, the ornate building is a testament to the city’s Gilded Age.
-Find out who should visit, why you should visit, the best way to get to Grand Central Terminal, and what to see at Grand Central.
+Find out why you should visit, the best way to get to there, how much time to budget, and why you might want to skip Grand Central.

-Iconic: Grand Central is one of the most iconic buildings in New York City as it has been a major transportation hub since its completion.
+Iconic: Grand Central is one of the most iconic buildings in New York City as it has been a major (and stunning) transportation hub since its completion.

 Architectural: A great example of Beaux Art architecture, Grand Central was considered one of the most beautiful buildings of its time.